AST Research: PC compatibles and Apple expansion (1986–1989)

 AST's products for Apple hardware were profitable enough in the interim.
 In 1986, AST even expanded its Apple support by introducing peripherals for the then-newly released Apple IIGS, with a pair of expansion cards: the SprintDisk 1 MB RAM Disk card and the AST Vision Plus, a real-time video digitizer card.
 The Vision Plus was eventually sold to Silicon & Software and licensed to Virtual Realities (and sold through LRO and later Alltech Electronics).
 In 1987 it went on to produce a memory expansion card for the Apple IIGS: the RamStakPlus, a dual RAM/ROM memory expansion card.
 AST Research also produced for the Macintosh line the Mac286, a pair of NuBus cards containing an Intel 80286 and RAM, allowing a Macintosh to run MS-DOS side by side with its existing operating system.

 By 1987 some AST employees thought that their company could achieve $500 million to $1 billion in annual revenue in the next five years, becoming Orange County, California's leading technology company.
 The Premium/286 accounted for half of the company's sales by July 1987, but it was only a meager success for AST at first.
-In 1987, the company reported a net income of $13 million, less than half the profit they had posted the preceding year.
+In 1987, the company reported a net income of $13 million, less than half the profit it had posted the preceding year.
 AST had several setbacks in 1987, including flat sales of expansion products and delayed shipments of a peripheral for IBM PCs in June 1987 that was a factor in a canceled stock call the following month.
 That year, IBM sued AST over alleged trademark infringement of IBM's PS/2 product name occurring in one of AST's print advertisements for RAM, which was settled out of court.
 In 1988, AST's executives began a reorganization effort to preserve the company.
 The first initiative was the merging of AST's data communications group into its systems products division.
 With the nascent OS/2 operating system coming to market that year, co-developed by IBM and Microsoft, AST licensed the rights from Microsoft to market its own OEM versions of OS/2 as an option for its Premium line of computers.